sankalpkale88/cowin-notify/README.md

 ```

 ### Note
-If your gmail has 2FA enabled please follow the steps mentioned in and generate 16 character password.
+If your gmail has 2FA enabled please follow the steps mentioned below and generate 16 character password.
 https://support.google.com/mail/answer/7126229?p=WebLoginRequired